ayush1997/Xvision/README.md

 |**Recall**| 0.76 | 0.57692308 |

 **Accuracy** 69.3333 %

+## DataSet
+[openi.nlm.nih.gov](https://openi.nlm.nih.gov/gridquery.php?q=&it=x,xg&sub=x&m=1&n=101) has a large base of Xray,MRI, CT scan images publically available.Specifically Chest Xray Images have been scraped, Normal and Nodule labbeled images are futher extrated for this task.

 ## How to use ?
 The above code can be used for **Deep Transfer Learning** on any Image dataset to train using VggNet as the PreTrained network.
 ### Steps to follow